Prypiat-Stokhid National Park

 Сameratraps were installed to study current distribution and abundance of big mammals in the project region.

-Equipment, like GPS, office equipment, weather stations, etc. was purchased for the NP.
+Equipment, like GPS, office equipment, weather stations, etc. was purchased for the national park.

 The project “Polesia – Wilderness Without Borders” is part of the Endangered Landscapes & Seascapes Programme and is funded by Arcadia.
 The project is coordinated by Frankfurt Zoological Society (FZS).